 Log in to your router via SSH (e.g., ssh root@192.168.1.1).
 This is the most secure way to manage your device directly.

-opkg update
+apk update

-opkg install nlbwmon luci-app-nlbwmon vnstat2 vnstati2 luci-app-vnstat2
+apk add nlbwmon luci-app-nlbwmon vnstat2 vnstati2 luci-app-vnstat2 etherwake

 # --- CONFIGURE NLBWMON (PERSISTENT) ---